cragtok/next_js_features_app/README.md

 **Route:** `/routing/static`

 A simple page demonstrating the use of Static Routing in Next.js.
-It is just a static page with a fixed route.
+It is a simple static page within a simple static route.

 #### Dynamic Routing

 **Routes:** `/routing/dynamic`, `/routing/dynamic/[...slug]`

-Consists of a page at `/routing/dynamic` that contains a form where the user can enter a string representing a dynamic route segment.
+Consists of a page at the `/routing/dynamic` route that contains a form where the user can enter a string representing a dynamic route segment.
 - Submitting the form navigates to the page represented by the `/routing/dynamic/[...slug]` route where the `[...slug]` represents the catch-all dynamic route entered by the user.
 - This page simply accesses the dynamic route segment and displays it back to the user.